 Maternity clothes?: This week I made some maternity jeans from regular jeans that I got on clearance.
 I have some more pairs to work on as we get into winter.
 They are pretty comfortable albeit a little loose because I wanted to give my self some extra room so I needed a belt.
 As my belly grows I might have to make some more modifications but so far so good!
 With the next pair I make I hope to do a tutorial, it was really pretty easy!
 And yes, that is gold sparkly elastic:)

-Best moment this week?: Daddy got to feel the baby kick for the first time night!
+Best moment this week?: Daddy got to feel the baby kick for the first time on Thursday night!
 It was so sweet to see his excitement.
 It’s so strange to think of it from his perspective but this is his first physical connection with our new little babe.
 He’s been seeing my growing belly and hearing me talk of movement but to feel it himself makes it more real I think.

 Miss anything?: I can’t think of anything that pregnancy is keeping me from enjoying right now.

 Movement?: This baby is a mover!
 This week we have had nightly dance parties in there.
 It has been nice to have more consistent movement.